sharedcare/blog/_posts/2022-05-07-rainbow-dqn.markdown

 ---
 # DQN is All You Need

-date: May 7, 2022
-description: Since the emergence of DQN, scholars have proposed various improvements to it.
-This post will focus on six of the major improvements, which are eventually integrated into the Rainbow model.
-inList: Yes
-inMenu: No
-publish: Yes
-tags: EN, Reinforcement Learning
-template: post
-url: rainbow-dqn

 Rainbow is a method to combine all six improvements in Deep Q-Network(DQN).
 Since the emergence of DQN, scholars have proposed various improvements to it.
 This post will focus on six of the major improvements, which are eventually integrated into the **Rainbow** model.

 # Deep Q-Network